 You don’t react to situations as you used to.
 When something or someone angers you, you tend to observe your thoughts calmly.

 It raises awareness of how you are feeling in a moment and stay detached from any negative feeling.
 But unlike common perception, meditation doesn’t make you feelingless, it simply makes you more in control of your emotions.

 Often when we react in the heat of the moment, we tend to say things that we don’t mean to.
 And the worst thing is, we can’t take them back once they are out in the air.

 Imagine how good you will feel if you can remain calm in most negative situations.
 Mediation gives exactly that.

 In short, meditation affects the way our brain processes emotions even when we are not meditating.
-It has long term effect on our emotional responses.
+It has a long-term effect on our emotional responses.
 It also increases immunity and slows ageing.
 These are enough reasons to start meditation today.

 But I can hear you.

 Are you saying that you don’t have enough time to meditate?
-Or maybe don’t know how to start.
+Or maybe don’t know how to make it a habit.